12 Things to Do in Madrid in October

 Madrid Games Week| ©Ifema

-If you happen to be in Madrid in October, what better experience than visiting the Madrid Games Week fair, the annual meeting that brings together the video game industry, professionals and fans, to share news, releases and technological advances in the sector.
+If you happen to be in Madrid in October, what better experience than visiting the Madrid Games Week fair, the annual gathering that brings together the video game industry, professionals, and fans to share the latest news, releases, and technological advancements in the sector.

-One of the most famous pavilions of this fair is the one dedicated to virtual reality, where you can experience the most innovative trends in simulators, Arcade areas, sports games, Cosplay and digital interaction.
+One of the fair’s most famous pavilions is dedicated to virtual reality, where you can experience the most innovative trends in simulators, arcade zones, sports games, cosplay, and digital interaction.

-There are also live competitions and a huge fair with specialized stores, where you can find curious souvenirs, books, virtual reality games and much more, all inspired by the Manga Comic, E-Sports or the traditional characters of this pixel world.
+There are also live competitions and a massive fair with specialty shops, where you can find unique souvenirs, books, virtual reality games, and much more—all inspired by manga comics, e-sports, or the classic characters of this pixelated world.

-12. Participate in the Perrotón to help abandoned dogs in the street
+12. Join the Perrotón to help dogs abandoned on the street

-Marathons have become a way to raise awareness about many problems that afflict society.
-This race, better known as the Perroton, promotes the adoption and responsible ownership of pets.
-A solidarity activity that has the support of public figures of the city, organizations dedicated to animal rescue, the veterinary industry and civil society.
+Marathons have become a way to raise awareness about many issues plaguing society.
+This race, better known as the Perrotón, promotes the adoption and responsible ownership of pets.
+It’s a charitable event supported by the city’s public figures, animal rescue organizations, the veterinary industry, and civil society.

-Check the official website of the event to learn all about how to sign up and the requirements for participation.
+Check the event’s official website to learn everything about how to sign up and the participation requirements.

 Carolina’s Traveller Tip